j-emman/MobileView-Browser/README.md

 3. Build the solution (`Ctrl+Shift+B`).

 ### 4. Run the Application
-Press `F5` in Visual Studio to debug and run the app.
+- Press `F5` in Visual Studio to debug and run the app.
-Alternatively, run the built `.exe` file in `your project directory\bin\Debug\net8.0-windows` At this point in time, I see no reason to create an installer.
-Possibly, a single-package portable but it works fine as is so...

----
-## Extension Support

----

-## Contributing

-Contributions are welcome!
-Follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push to your branch.
-4. Submit a pull request.

----

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/j-emman/MobileView-Browser/issues).

----

-## Acknowledgments
-- **Microsoft Edge WebView2** for providing a modern browser control.
-- **Visual Studio** for its powerful development environment.

-Happy Browsing!
+- Alternatively, navigate to `your project directory\bin\Debug\net8.0-windows` and execute the compiled `.exe` file.

+At this time, an installer is not provided as the application functions effectively as a standalone portable executable.
+Future updates may include a packaged version.